nocomplexity/0complexity/principles.md

 ### Rationale
-You SHOULD embrace and be open for new technologies and management methods.
-Only you MUST understand the short and long term risks.
-Beware that silver bullets for hard problems never come overnight.
-But IT technologies and new management methods do too often over promise and under deliver.
-Only result is too often an even more complex environment without the promised advantages.
+You SHOULD embrace and remain open to new technologies and management methods.
+However, you MUST understand the short- and long-term risks involved.
+Be aware that silver-bullet solutions to hard problems never appear overnight.
+Too often, IT technologies and new management methods overpromise and underdeliver.
+The result is frequently an even more complex environment without the promised advantages.

 So first focus on the problem you want to solve and not on so called tools that seems to provide a perfect solution.
 Don't follow the herd and the hypes.
-Given a hard complex problem, keep drilling until the problem is absolutely clear to you and then start working on the solution.
+Given a hard, complex problem, keep drilling until the problem is absolutely clear to you and then start working on the solution.